The Rising Entropy of English in the Attention Economy: Supplementary Information --- Linguistic Niche Hypothesis

 \begin{enumerate} \item English morphology is overall becoming more complex, against the Linguistic Niche Hypothesis. \item English morphology is becoming simpler without an increase in syntactic complexity.
-This would be a further refutation of the already beleaguered \cite{deutscher2009overall, sampson2009linguistic} equicomplexity assumption, which states that mature languages have broadly equal grammatical complexity, balanced between morphology and syntax. \item Lexical diversity (and type token ratio) is not a good measure of morphological complexity.
+This would be a further refutation of the already beleaguered \cite{deutscher2009overall, sampson2009linguistic} equicomplexity assumption, which states that mature languages have broadly equal grammatical complexity, balanced between morphology and syntax. \item Lexical diversity (and Type Token Ratio) is not a good measure of morphological complexity.
 The increase in lexical diversity is instead driven by more concise information and a wider, and faster switching of, contexts in written media. \end{enumerate}

 The third option here aligns well with the ideas in the main paper, and is in our opinion at least partly responsible.
-If people are drawn towards higher utility rate information then that could drive English to be more concise and to switch contexts more quickly, which would increase type token ratio without a change in morphological complexity.
+If people are drawn towards higher utility rate information then that could drive English to be more concise and to switch contexts more quickly.